 Firely Server can log access through the RESTful API for auditing purposes.
-It has 3 features:
+It has three main features:

 - 1. Write requests and responses to a separate audit logfile. - 2.
 Include user id and name from the JWT token (if present) in the audit log lines. - 3.
-Write the audit information to AuditEvent resources in the Firely Server Data database.
+Write the audit information as FHIR AuditEvent resources in the Firely Server Data database.

-These features can be enabled by including Vonk.Plugins.Audit in the pipeline.
+These features can be enabled by including Vonk.Plugin.Audit in the pipeline.